-We offer comprehensive physical therapy and occupational therapy services to women undergoing breast cancer treatment as inpatients and outpatients at our state-of-the-art Outpatient Rehabilitation Center.
+We offer comprehensive physical therapy and occupational therapy services to women undergoing breast cancer treatment as inpatients and outpatients.
 Our specialists will work closely with you, your family, and your medical team to enhance your quality of life throughout treatment, recuperation, and life after cancer.

 Getting Back to Your Routine